Jacob Morrier

 Online competitive action games are a very popular form of entertainment.
 While most are respectfully enjoyed by millions of players, a small group of players engages in disruptive behavior, such as cheating and hate speech.
 Identifying and subsequently moderating these toxic players is a challenging task.
 Previous research has only studied specific aspects of this problem using curated data and with limited access to real-world moderation practices.
 In contrast, our work offers a unique and holistic view of the universal challenges of moderating disruptive behavior in online systems.
 We combine an analysis of a large dataset from a popular online competitive first-person action title (Call of Duty®: Modern Warfare®II) with insights from stakeholders involved in moderation.
 We identify six universal challenges related to handling disruptive behaviors in such games.
 We discuss challenges omitted by prior work, such as handling high-volume imbalanced data or ensuring the comfort of human moderators.
 We also offer a discussion of possible technical, design, and policy approaches to mitigating these challenges.

-In parliamentary regimes, legislatures often set aside time for lawmakers to question government ministers.
-While these institutions can serve essential functions for democratic accountability, they also present an occasion for incivility to creep into political discourse.
-We wish to assess the incidence of uncivil behavior in these institutions and identify some correlated factors.
-We focus our analysis on the Canadian House of Commons.
-We measure the incidence and evolution of incivility in all Question Periods held between April 2006 and June 2021 with state-of-the-art, open-source machine learning models.
+In parliamentary systems, it is common for legislatures to offer a regular opportunity for their members to question government ministers.
+While these institutions fulfill an essential function for democratic accountability, they also represent an occasion for incivility to creep into political discourse.
+This article investigates the incidence of uncivil behavior in these institutions and identifies some of its covariates.
+Our focus is on the Canadian House of Commons.
+Using cutting-edge, open-source machine learning models, we measure the incidence and evolution of incivility in Question Periods from April 2006 to June 2021.
 We find significant evidence of uncivil behavior, especially insults and toxicity.
-We show through a multivariate regression analysis that variations in the incidence of uncivil behavior over time and across members of various parties are correlated with the time remaining until the next general election, the institutional roles of parties, the broader political context, and the language in which interventions are delivered.
+Through a multivariate regression analysis, we show that variations in the incidence of uncivil behavior over time and across members of various parties are correlated with the time remaining until the next general election, the institutional roles of parties, the balance of power, and the language of interventions.

 Challenger Entry and Electoral Accountability [Online Appendix]

-In this article, I investigate the implications of endogenous challenger entry for electoral accountability.
-I formulate a two-period model of electoral agency with adverse selection wherein a potential challenger has the discretion to choose whether to run for office.
-In this framework, the effect of endogenous challenger entry on policy decisions is ambiguous: contingent on model parameters, it can either exacerbate or mitigate policy distortions compared to the case in which the challenger always runs.
-Similarly, marginally increasing the cost of running for office may worsen or lessen policy distortions.
-The uncertainty surrounding the effect of endogenous challenger entry on policy decisions leads to equally ambiguous welfare implications.
-I derive conditions under which endogenous challenger entry improves voters’ welfare compared to the scenario in which the challenger always runs.
-These findings suggest that, in some circumstances, imposing barriers to entry in elections may increase the quality of policy decisions and voters' welfare.
+In this article, I investigate the effect of endogenous challenger entry on electoral accountability in the presence of adverse selection.
+To this end, I formulate a two-period electoral agency model wherein a potential challenger freely chooses whether to run for office.
+The effect of endogenous challenger entry on policy decisions is ambiguous: depending on model parameters, it can worsen or alleviate policy distortions.
+Analogously, marginally increasing the cost of running for office may amplify or reduce these distortions.
+This uncertainty regarding the effect on policymaking leads to equally ambiguous welfare implications.
+Nevertheless, I identify conditions under which endogenous challenger entry improves voter welfare.
+This suggests that, in some circumstances, imposing higher barriers to entry in elections may improve policymaking and voter welfare.

-In this paper, we investigate whether and, if so, to what extent polarized issues wield more influence over voters' electoral choices.
+In this paper, we investigate whether polarized issues carry greater importance in voters' electoral choices.
 Doing so requires a valid way to measure issue importance.
-To this end, we formulate a novel measurement approach employing conjoint experimental designs to elicit issue importance.
-Unlike prevailing methods, ours is firmly grounded in the potential outcomes framework and intended to minimize respondents’ burden.
+To this end, we formulate a novel measurement approach using conjoint experiments to elicit issue importance.
+Our approach is grounded in the potential outcomes framework and designed to minimize respondents’ burden.
 In the aftermath of the 2022 Congressional midterm elections, we implemented this approach on a nationally representative sample of 2,109 U.S. registered voters.
-Using the resulting estimates, we study the relationship between issue importance and their polarization.
-We consider two notions of political polarization: policy and partisan polarization.
+Using the resulting estimates, we measure the correlation between issue importance and their polarization.
+We consider two conceptions of political polarization: policy and partisan polarization.
 Our findings reveal that partisan polarization exhibits a strong and significant correlation with issue importance, whereas policy polarization does not.
-This finding has noteworthy implications for American voters' electoral behavior and raises questions about our measurement approach.
+This offers insights into American voters' electoral behavior and raises further questions about the measurement of issue importance.

-This paper presents a new approach to evaluating the quality of answers in political question-and-answer sessions.
-We propose to measure an answer’s quality based on the degree to which it allows us to infer the initial question accurately.
-This conception of answer quality inherently reflects their relevance to initial questions.
-Drawing parallels with semantic search, we argue that this measurement approach can be operationalized by fine-tuning a large language model on the observed corpus of questions and answers without additional labeled data.
-We showcase our measurement approach within the context of the Question Period in the Canadian House of Commons.
-Our approach yields valuable insights into the correlates of the quality of answers in the Question Period.
-We find that answer quality varies significantly based on the party affiliation of the members of Parliament asking the questions and uncover a meaningful correlation between answer quality and the topics of the questions.
+This paper introduces a new approach for measuring the quality of answers in political question-and-answer sessions.
+We propose to measure answer quality based on the degree to which it allows to infer the initial question accurately.
+This measure of answer quality reflects how well the answer engages with and addresses the initial question.
+Drawing an analogy with semantic search, we demonstrate that this measurement approach can be implemented by fine-tuning a large language model on the corpus of observed questions and answers without additional labeled data.
+We showcase our approach within the context of the Question Period in the Canadian House of Commons, providing valuable insights into the correlates of answer quality.
+Our findings reveal significant variations in answer quality based on the party affiliation of the members of Parliament asking the question.
+Additionally, we find a meaningful correlation between answer quality and the topic raised in the question.

 This article offers a rationale for candidates who voluntarily and preemptively place a cap on the number of terms they will eventually be in office.
 I build my analysis on a standard political agency model, to which I add an election campaign in which candidates can commit not to seek a second term.
 Pledging to term limits allows candidates to: (i) signal their private type and (ii) shield themselves from career concerns.
 By doing so, politicians leverage the fact that voters endogenously prefer to elect candidates who do not seek reelection because they either: (i) have, on average, more desirable characteristics or (ii) distort their policy decisions to a lesser extent.
 As a result, candidates who pledge to term limits have a higher probability of being elected in the first place.
 I show that there are plausible circumstances under which term limits pledges can be informative and simultaneously beneficial to voters.